DayKoala/Windowy/README.md

 # Registering your Window

-- You need the inventory you are going to log in to be a ``Window extension``, otherwise it won't work.
+- You need the inventory you are going to register to be a ``Window extension``, otherwise it won't work.
 Register ``your inventory`` like this:

 ```php